Euro is the official currency of France. Its currency symbol is €, EUR.

-Dismissals for economic reasons are subject to the same procedure as they apply to dismissals for personal reasons, involving an interview, a dismissal letter to the employee.
+Dismissals for economic reasons are subject to the same procedure as dismissals for personal reasons, involving an interview and a dismissal letter to the employee.
 In the case of economic dismissals, the letter cannot be sent until at least seven working days after the interview (15 days in the case of managers and professional staff).

-Employees on permanent contracts are entitled to a severance payment (indemnité de licenciement) if they are dismissed, if they have at least eight months service with the employer.
+Employees on permanent contracts are entitled to a severance payment (indemnité de licenciement) if they are dismissed, provided they have at least completed eight months' service with the employer.

 Statutory Time Off